November 15th, 2017

 Providing controlled structures for birds allows humans to observe them and study their behavior.
 This subsequently helps science to better understand the environment and how people and wildlife can live together.

 The sound of birds singing helps us to experience pleasure and calmness.
 What would our lives be like if suddenly we could not hear them singing in the morning?
-As we live our intensely busy lives, the sound of a songbird outside our window makes us feel calm and gives us a sense that we are at peace with nature.
+As we live our busy lives, the sound of a songbird outside our window makes us feel calm and gives us a sense that we are at peace with nature.
 Bird calls range from sweet-sounding to loud crowing, and many other sounds including chirping, chiping, crying, whistling, peeping, and even the screeching of an barn owl.
 Not all birds are songbirds, but it's easy to appreciate the presence of all birds when you consider what they do for us.
 The next time you feel a little stressed, take a walk to the park and listen for a songbird.
 There are many species of songbirds in America to enjoy.
 The resulting pleasure derived from the experience will help you to live in a harmonious world.

-Since the Industrial Revolution, songbird populations have been declining steadily.
+Since the beginning of the Industrial Revolution, songbird populations have been declining steadily.
 In the case of the North American Bluebird, however, bird houses have helped to reverse this decline.
 In recent decades, efforts have been made by humans to help promote their numbers by building bluebird trails, which involves setting up multiple birdhouses along a track or trail at certian intervals.
 We now know that those birdhouse trails are actually improving bluebird numbers.

 Mounting a bird house is easy and does not take much time or effort.
 Species such as bluebirds are enjoyable to watch and they will appreciate a bird house in your backyard.
 Other birds such as purple martins rely heavily on man-made structures to dwell in and you'll enjoy watching their acrobatic style of flying.
 Helping birds in their natural environment helps to keep our ecostructure the way it was intended and sustains a harmonic balance between animals and their predators in the food chain.